 ASSET ISSUES (CONTINUED) YES NO Do you have a traditional IRA, and are you over age 70.5?
 If so, consider making a Qualified Charitable Contribution (QCD) of up to \$108,000 (per tax year), which would be excluded from taxable income.
 If you are subject to taking RMDs, a QCD can count toward satisfying your RMD.
 Note the "first dollars out" rule.
 Do you have time and/or skills that you can contribute?
 If so, you may not take a deduction for the value of your services; however, you may be able to deduct unreimbursed expenses that you incur as a direct result of services you perform.

-TAX ISSUES YES NO Did/will you make charitable gifts this year?
-If so, consider the following: Any cash gift must be substantiated by financial statements or written confirmation from the charity.
-Cash gifts of \$250 or more must be supported by a contemporaneous written acknowledgment (CWA) from the charity.
-Generally, noncash gifts of more than \$500 require the filing of Form 8283 (in addition to a CWA for noncash gifts of more than \$250).
+TAX ISSUES YES NO &gt; Did/will you make charitable gifts this year?
+If so, consider the following: ■ Any cash gift must be substantiated by financial statements or written confirmation from the charity.
+Cash gifts of \$250 or more must be supported by a contemporaneous written acknowledgment (CWA) from the charity. ■ Generally, noncash gifts of more than \$500 require the filing of Form 8283 (in addition to a CWA for noncash gifts of more than \$250).
 Noncash gifts of more than \$5,000 must also be supported by a qualified appraisal (unless an exception applies, e.g., for publicly traded securities, vehicles, etc.).
 For noncash gifts exceeding \$500,000, the qualified appraisal must be filed with your 1040.

-exceeds the FMV of the goods or services you received in return.
-A charity must provide to you a written disclosure if you make a guid this year, but delay/spread the distributions to charities over pro quo gift of \$75 or more.
+Did you receive anything of value in exchange for a charitable gift?
+If so, you may take a deduction to the extent that your gift exceeds the FMV of the goods or services you received in return.
+A charity must provide to you a written disclosure if you make a quid pro quo gift of \$75 or more.
+Do you want to make completed gifts for income tax purposes this year, but delay/spread the distributions to charities over multiple years?
+If so, consider the following: A donor advised fund (DAF) allows you to make a gift and take an immediate charitable deduction while delaying delivery of the funds to the charities of your choosing. (continue on next column)